datarefuge/workflow/bagging.md

 # BAGGING

 - **Check out a URL for bagging from the spreadsheet**
-- Data comes from S3 Bucket
+- Data comes from Harvesters
 - Spot check to ensure the UUID and downloaded materials match to the selected spreadsheet row
 - Take folder and create metadata folder for Json template.
 - Label the json file and the folder where the json folder where it is located with the entry's UUID (see column ).